tozd/node-reactive-postgres/README.md

   of `pg-live-select`, but buggy and does not work with multiple parallel queries
 * [pg-reactivity-benchmark](https://github.com/mitar/node-pg-reactivity-benchmark) – a benchmark for this and above
   mentioned packages

+## reactive-postgres for enterprise

+Available as part of the Tidelift Subscription.

+The maintainers of reactive-postgres and thousands of other packages are working with Tidelift to deliver commercial support and maintenance for the open source dependencies you use to build your applications.
+Save time, reduce risk, and improve code health, while paying the maintainers of the exact dependencies you use.
+[Learn more.](https://tidelift.com/subscription/pkg/npm-reactive-postgres?utm_source=npm-reactive-postgres&utm_medium=referral&utm_campaign=enterprise&utm_term=repo)